tapaswipanda/jenkinstest/README.md

 # jenkinstest
+Main purpose of this repo is to have a contineous insepction set up with Sonar+Jenkin+Git.

-Jenkins test used to test jenkins and run sonar runner from git commit
+This repo is used to test the integration between Jenkin and Github and run Soanr build from Jenkin on post commit hooks.